ChengqingYu/Merlin/README.md

 Our repository provides compressed files for part of the data.
 Please extract them before running the data preprocessing code.

-This paper presents two data masking ways:
+We present two data masking ways:
 1. The masked points in the low missing rate dataset are a subset of those in the high missing rate dataset.
 2. Both the low and high missing rate datasets are masked randomly.